Why visit both…

 In Slovakia, Šariš is our favourite kind.
 Order a “veľké čapované pivo” – large draft beer in a pub, and you’ll be safe.

 And yes, you got it right.
-Pivo means beer in Slovak as well as Slovenian so in the end, don’t worry if you mix the countries up.
+Pivo means beer in Slovak as well as Slovenian.
+In the end, don’t worry if you mix the countries up.
 Ordering beer is the same in both!

 We hope we could give you some reasons why to visit Slovenia and Slovakia.